-The TOID of the feature is provided in the XML attribute field of the osgb:Feature element.
-A TOID has a maximum of 16 digits and is prefixed with osgb.
-The osgb prefix is required to form a valid XML ID type.
+The TOID of the feature is provided in the XML attribute 'fid' of the osgb:Feature element.
+A TOID has a maximum of 16 digits and is prefixed with 'osgb'.
+The 'osgb' prefix is required to form a valid XML ID type.